 The Karnes City I.S.D. athletic handbook will serve as guidance to questions that could possibly occur throughout the course of the year.
-I emphasize that all situations may not be covered in the handbook; however, appropriate actions will be administered throughout athletic policies, school policies and U.I.L policies.
+I emphasize that all situations may not be covered in the handbook; however, appropriate actions will be administered throughout athletic policies, school policies, and U.I.L. policies.
+At any time, the Athletic Director has the authority to make final decisions and determinations based on factual information gathered from investigations, meetings, etc.

-The U.I.L is the governing body for the athletic programs in Texas public schools.
+The U.I.L. is the governing body for the athletic programs in Texas public schools.
 The Karnes City I.S.D.
-Board of Education, administrators, coaches and teacher fully support the U.I.L and its enforcement of the rules.
+Board of Education, administrators, coaches and teacher fully support the U.I.L. and its enforcement of the rules.

 It should be stressed that being a member of an athletic team is a PRIVILEGE, not a right.
 Therefore, not ALL students are capable of competing in the program.
 With it being a privilege, any coach has the authority to revoke that privilege when rules are not followed.